CSA Recertification Training

 What sanctions against the University are possible if a CSA fails to report an incident?

-• Monetary Fines: Universities found in violation can be “fined” per incident by the U.S. Department of Education for any material misrepresentation of information (what we actually report, or what we fail to report).
+- Monetary Fines: Universities found in violation can be “fined” per incident by the U.S. Department of Education for any material misrepresentation of information (what was actually reported, or what failed to be reported).

 What are some additional resources for a CSA?